solocyberengineer/MrBud-Home/TryHackMe-Write-Ups/Red/README.md

 192.168.0.1:9001
 192.168.0.1:9001
 ```
 ###### Ok that makes sense, since we know there are two bash commands running by user red.
-Does that mean the hosts fil...
+Could that mean the hosts fil...
 ```
 ls -la /etc/hosts
 ```